Can magnesium help promote brain injury recovery?

 - Cellular energy metabolism

-It’s suggested that magnesium has multiple neuroprotective benefits that can help reduce the progression of secondary damage following traumatic brain injury.
+It’s also suggested that magnesium has multiple neuroprotective benefits that can reduce the progression of secondary damage following traumatic brain injury.

 For example, magnesium inhibits the actions of glutamate receptors.
-Glutamate is a powerful neurotransmitter that excites neurons and helps them send signals between each other.
+Glutamate is a powerful neurotransmitter that excites nerve cells and helps them send signals between one another.

 However, after a brain injury, the brain releases excessive amounts of glutamate.
 Too much glutamate in the brain can make the neurons exhaust themselves, which eventually leads to cell death.
 In fact, researchers believe this process is the main source of neuronal damage after a head injury.